 Please note: The details collected via the petition are not used for any other purpose.
 Neither is your email signature shared with any third party or added to our mailing list unless you tick the box specific to this option.
 For more information on how the South Australian Government protects your privacy click here

-End Period Poverty, Period.Read the petition
+End Period Poverty, Period.

-Please help us to achieve our goal of reaching 5,000 signatures by sharing the campaign with your friends and family today.
+Please help us to achieve our goal of reaching 500 signatures before 28 May, 2020 by sharing the campaign with your friends and family today.

-An accessible, non-stigmatising supply and distribution scheme for a range of free hygiene and sanitary products that will reach South Australian girls in regional and metropolitan locations who cannot afford to purchase these essential items themselves, must be devised as a priority and be put in place ideally before International Menstrual Hygiene Day on 28 May, 2021
+An accessible, non-stigmatising supply and distribution scheme for a range of free hygiene and sanitary products that will reach South Australian girls* who cannot afford to purchase these essential items themselves, must be devised as a priority, and be put in place in regional and metropolitan locations before International Menstrual Hygiene Day on 28 May, 2021.

 *inclusive of all gender diverse young people.